open-horizon/examples/edge/evtstreams/cpu2evtstreams/PolicyRegister.md

   ]
 }
 ```
-- This simple example of a Deployment Policy doesn't provide any `properties`, but it does have two `constraints` that are satisfied by the `properties` set in the `horizon/node_policy.json` file, so this Deployment Policy should successfully deploy our Service onto the Edge Node.
+- This simple example of a Deployment Policy doesn't provide any `properties`, but it does have one `constraints` value that are satisfied by the `properties` set in the `horizon/node.policy.json` file, so this Deployment Policy should successfully deploy our Service onto the Edge Node.

 - At the bottom, the userInput section has the same purpose as the `horizon/userinput.json` files provided for other examples if the given services requires them.
 In this case the cpu2evtstreams service defines the configuration variables needed to send the data to IBM Event Streams.